sage-code/maj/README.md

 4. Maj is for friendship;
 5. Maj is for entertainment;

-Maj is designed to chat with your close friends and family.
+Maj is designed to chat with your friends, community and family.

 Rad more: [use cases](case.md)